riks1233/lol-ranked-lobby-checker/README.md

 # How to run

+- You need to have done the [setup section](#how-to-setup) steps.
-**Make sure you are clicking the button when you have found a ranked match and are in a lobby with unknown people.**
+- Make sure you are clicking the button when you have found a ranked match and are in a lobby with unknown people.
 ## User-friendly

 Run `bin/lol-ranked-lobby-checker.bat` (or `.ps1`) by double clicking it in Windows Explorer.
 Or right click the file and you should see a Run option in the context menu.